nekramer/CQTL/AIpipe/README.md

     ```yaml
     ## Path to RNA-seq sample samplesheet
     samplesheet: 'samplesheet.csv'

-    ## Text file of donor names as listed in the VCF file and as listed in the RNA-seq samplesheet
-    donors: 'donors.txt' # 2-column text file.
-1st column: vcf donor names, 2nd column: corresponding RNA-seq samplesheet donor names.

-    ## Path to VCF processed with VCFproc in first workflow.
-    vcf: '/path/to/output/vcf/{vcf_prefix}_nodups_biallelic.vcf.gz'

     ## AI analysis allele count, heterozygote, and weight value thresholds
     minTotalAlleleCounts: 10 # Minimum number of total read counts from both alleles of a variant to consider a donor as a heterozygote from RNA.